 The pyramids and tombs here were built more than 4,500 years ago but they are in remarkably good condition.
 The Pyramid of Djoser still stands tall, parts of the temples in the complex can be walked through, and when you go down into the tombs, you’ll be amazed at how bright and colourful the wall paintings still are.

-I’ve written a whole story about visiting Saqqara from Cairo, but the easiest way to get there is with a tour (most of which also include the Giza Pyramids and other parts of ancient Memphis).
+I’ve written a whole story about visiting Saqqara from Cairo, but the easiest way to get there is with a tour (most of which also includes the Giza Pyramids and other parts of ancient Memphis).
 I would recommend this tour of Saqqara and Giza, or there are some more similar options here:

 Whale Valley